Poimen/tailwindcss_vuejs_helloworld/README.md

 Hello World test project for trying out [Tailwindcss](https://tailwindcss.com)

-This is just a sample application from Vue CLI and attempt at an optimised Tailwind css output
+This is just a sample application from Vue CLI and attempt at an optimised Tailwind css output.

+Versions:
+- VueJS 3
+- TailwindCSS 2.0.1

 ## Steps
 1. Vue CI scaffold project with separate config files: